House approves measure to make Washington, D.C. a state

 However, Republicans have expressed opposition to Washington, D.C. statehood, largely because the city is strongly Democratic.

+Hawaii Senator Brian Schatz, a Democrat, retorted in a tweet that D.C. residents shouldn't be deprived of representation "just because Tom Cotton doesn't think they have the right jobs."

 "Would you trust Mayor Bowser to keep Washington safe if she were given the powers of a governor?
 Would you trust Marion Barry?"
-Cotton said, referring to the current mayor and the late former mayor of D.C., both of whom are black.
-Forty-six percent of the population of D.C. is black.
+Cotton said, referring to the current mayor and late former mayor, both of whom are black.

 Senate Majority Leader Mitch McConnell has said he would not bring the legislation to the Senate floor.
 Activists have called for eliminating the filibuster in the Senate in order to push D.C. statehood through, since that would remove the 60-vote threshold and allow the Senate to approve the measure with only 51 votes.